 Do you have any question?
 Get an instant answer from our lawyers:

-Step by step legal process
+Step by step process to register your civil union

 Civil partnerships must be registered within the registry of the Spanish regional government; that is, in the Registry of Unmarried Stable Partnerships.